+5.2.7 Valley-Ivyglen Environmentally Superior Alternative

+The No Project Alternative (Section 5.2.6) would be environmentally superior for all environmental resources.
+When the Environmentally Superior Alternative is the No Project Alternative, CEQA requires the identification of an Environmentally Superior Alternative among the other alternatives (CEQA Guidelines § 15126.6).
+The five alternatives considered were environmentally superior in the following resource areas:

+- VIG Alternative A

+- Biological Resources (equally superior with VIG Alternative C)

+- 11 - Hazards and Hazardous Materials (equally superior with VIG Alternative C)

+- Hydrology and Water Quality (equally superior with VIG Alternative C)

+- 13 VIG Alternative C

+- Biological Resources (equally superior with VIG Alternative A)

+- 15 Cultural Resources

+- 16 - Greenhouse Gases

+- 17 - Hazards and Hazardous Materials (equally superior with VIG Alternative A)

+- 18 Hydrology and Water Quality (equally superior with VIG Alternative A)

+- 19 VIG Alternative M

+- 20 Aesthetics

-1 2 5.2.7 Valley-Ivyglen Environmentally Superior Alternative 2 3 4 5 6 7 8 resourc the ider Guideli Project Alternative (Section 5.2.6) would be environmentally superior for all environmental es.
-When the Environmentally Superior Alternative is the No Project Alternative, CEQA requires ntification of an Environmentally Superior Alternative among the other alternatives (CEQA nes § 15126.6).
-The five alternatives considered were environmentally superior in the following e areas: 9 • VIG Alternative A 10 - Biological Resources (equally superior with VIG Alternative C) 11 - Hazards and Hazardous Materials (equally superior with VIG Alternative C) 12 - Hydrology and Water Quality (equally superior with VIG Alternative C) 13 • VIG Alternative C 14 - Biological Resources (equally superior with VIG Alternative A) 15 - Cultural Resources 16 - Greenhouse Gases 17 - Hazards and Hazardous Materials (equally superior with VIG Alternative A) 18 - Hydrology and Water Quality (equally superior with VIG Alternative A) 19 • VIG Alternative M 20 - Aesthetics 21 Agriculture and Forestry 22 Geology, Soils, and Mineral Resources 23 Public Services and Utilities 23 Tuble Services and Chinaes 25 26 27 28 conside ternatives B1 and B2 are not environmentally superior for any resources and are therefore not ered for the Environmentally Superior Alternative.
-No alternative is superior for air quality, land planning, noise and vibration, population and housing, recreation, or transportation and traffic.
-29 30 31 32 33 agricult Short-to selectio ternative M would be environmentally superior for long-term impacts on aesthetics and sure and forestry and short-term impacts on geology and soils, and public services and utilities. erm impacts on geology and soils, and public services and utilities, are given less weight in on of an Environmentally Superior Alternative because temporary impacts would not extend the construction period of the project.
-Furthermore, the temporary impacts on geology and soils, 33 34 and public services and utilities, are all less than significant or can be mitigated to less than significant.
-35 Agriculture impacts of VIG Alternatives A and C would be negligible, meaning that VIG Alternative M's 36 37 • eduction of permanent long-term agricultural impacts is not given substantial weight in 38 nation of an environmentally superior alternative.
-VIG Alternative M would avoid all long-term s on visual quality and scenic resources within an eligible scenic highway and elsewhere.
-These 39 . rm impacts, where significant, can be mitigated to less than significant under VIG Alternatives A 40 and C; therefore, this reduction only carries moderate weight in determining the Environmentally 41 Signific cant Alternative.
-42 VIC A temptions A and Consuld be equally appearing as a directly state to an interaction which is a 43 44 VIG Alternatives A and C would be equally superior regarding short-term impacts on biological resources, hazards and hazardous material, and hydrology and water quality.
-VIG Alternatives A and C
+- 21 - Agriculture and Forestry

+- Geology, Soils, and Mineral Resources

+- 23 Public Services and Utilities

+VIG Alternatives B1 and B2 are not environmentally superior for any resources and are therefore not considered for the Environmentally Superior Alternative.
+No alternative is superior for air quality, land use and planning, noise and vibration, population and housing, recreation, or transportation and traffic.

+agriculture and forestry and short-term impacts on geology and soils, and public services and utilities.
+Short-term impacts on geology and soils, and public services and utilities, are given less weight in

+32 selection of an Environmentally Superior Alternative because temporary impacts would not extend 33 beyond the construction period of the project.
+Furthermore, the temporary impacts on geology and soils,

+VIG Alternative M would be environmentally superior for long-term impacts on aesthetics and

+- 34 and public services and utilities, are all less than significant or can be mitigated to less than significant. - 35 Agriculture impacts of VIG Alternatives A and C would be negligible, meaning that VIG Alternative M's - 36 slight reduction of permanent long-term agricultural impacts is not given substantial weight in - 37 determination of an environmentally superior alternative.
+VIG Alternative M would avoid all long-term - 38 impacts on visual quality and scenic resources within an eligible scenic highway and elsewhere.
+These - 39 long-term impacts, where significant, can be mitigated to less than significant under VIG Alternatives A - 40 and C; therefore, this reduction only carries moderate weight in determining the Environmentally - 41 Significant Alternative.

+VIG Alternatives A and C would be equally superior regarding short-term impacts on biological

-1 would reduce short-term impacts on biological resources because the alternatives would locate the project
+44 resources, hazards and hazardous material, and hydrology and water quality.
+VIG Alternatives A and C 1 would reduce short-term impacts on biological resources because the alternatives would locate the project 2

-- 2 in developed areas that would have less potential to impact biological resources, including waterways - 3 (e.g., San Jacinto River), during construction.
+- in developed areas that would have less potential to impact biological resources, including waterways - 3 (e.g., San Jacinto River), during construction.
 Conservation of biological resources in this area of - 4 Riverside County is given considerable weight, since urbanization in the area has resulted in a "significant - 5 loss of important biological resources" in Southern California (Riverside County 2003).
 The Western - 6 Riverside County Multiple Species Habitat Conservation Plan (MSHCP) is one of the largest plans - 7 created, and there are 347,000 acres of lands set aside as habitat in Riverside County as a result (Riverside - 8 County 2003; RCA undated).
-Therefore, VIG Alternative A and C's reduction of probability to impact 9 biological resources and hydrology and water quality is given substantial weight in determining the - biological resources and hydrology and water quality is given substantial wei Environmentally Superior Alternative. - 11
+Therefore, VIG Alternative A and C's reduction of probability to impact - 9 biological resources and hydrology and water quality is given substantial weight in determining the - 10 Environmentally Superior Alternative.